QuarkNerd/blog/ckurzeja/_posts/2021-01-26-on-the-importance-of-a-team-manifesto.md

   Manifestos have become much more important to us in the context of remote-first team formation.
 ---
 _This is the third in a series of blog posts that we’re publishing about how to build effective remote teams.
-We’re sharing insights and experiences from the Scott Logic delivery team working on the Scottish Government Payment Service as they shape optimal ways of working on this important project._
+We’re sharing insights and experiences from the Scott Logic delivery team working on the Scottish Government Payment Service as they shape optimal ways of working on this important project.
+You can read the earlier posts in the series here: [Remote Possibilities](https://blog.scottlogic.com/2020/12/02/remote-possibilities.html) and [Sense and Sustainability](https://blog.scottlogic.com/2020/12/17/sense-and-sustainability.html)._

 The phrase, “more important now than ever” has become a bit of a COVID cliché.
 But as is often the case with clichés, it’s because it’s a quick expression of a simple truth.
 In the global pandemic, the importance of a whole range of things we previously took for granted has been thrown into stark relief.